 Email Farmington City Council with your thoughts or concerns.

-- Contact information for each council member, plus other city officials, is available on the City of Farmington website.
+- Contact information for each council member is available on the City of Farmington website.

 Speak at public comment during a city council meeting.